biobakery/MetaPhlAn/README.md

 done
 ```

-After this step, we will have a folder "sams" containing the sam files and other MetaPhlAn2 output files.
+After this step, you will have a folder "sams" containing the sam files and other MetaPhlAn2 output files.
+This step will take around 270 minutes.
+If you want to skip this step, you can download the sam files from **this link**.

-3. From the sam files, we will produce the consensus-marker files which are the input for MetaPhlAn3_Strainer:
+Step 3.
+Produce the consensus-marker files which are the input for MetaPhlAn3_Strainer:

 ```
 #!python